Sharpness of the percolation transition in the two-dimensional contact process: Acknowledgments

-{ \bf Acknowledgments} I thank Oliver Riordan for a very useful discussion concerning influence and sharp-threshold results, and in particular for pointing out Corollary 2.6 for general $m$.
-The work in this paper was partly done during (or significantly influenced by) visits to the Isaac Newton Institute in June 2008, the Institut Henri Poicar\'e in October 2008 and the Institut Mittag Leffler in April and June 2009.
+I thank Oliver Riordan for a very useful discussion concerning influence and sharp-threshold results and in particular for pointing out Corollary \ref{talm-cor} for general $m$.
+The work in this paper was partly done during visits to the Isaac Newton Institute in June 2008, the Institut Henri Poicar\'e in October 2008 and the Institut Mittag Leffler in April and June 2009.
 I thank these institutes for their support and hospitality.
-Finally, I thank Jeff Steif and Geoffrey Grimmett for several useful discussions.
+Finally, I thank Jeff Steif and Geoffrey Grimmett for several useful discussions and an anonymous referee for many valuable detailed comments and suggestions for improvement on an earlier version of this paper.